barryclark/jekyll-now/_posts/2016-01-25-rdd-interactions.md

 ## 4       X1 + X2 -1.2529313 0.7315106 0.086749345
 {% endhighlight %}

 Despite using identical bandwidths, the estimates are drastically different from each other, with standard errors that are much larger than for the simple estimate without covariates.
-Confusingly, if I instead use two-stage least squares estimation with $$T$$ instrumenting for itself, I get entirely different estimates when covariates are included:

-{% highlight r %}
-ldply(covariates, RD_est, mod = "Y ~ R + T", .id = "Specification")
-{% endhighlight %}

-{% highlight text %}
-##   Specification       est        se           p
-## 1 No covariates 0.3034839 0.1132266 0.007355079
-## 2       X1 only 0.2983827 0.1126502 0.008078904
-## 3       X2 only 0.2978799 0.1085218 0.006053178
-## 4       X1 + X2 0.2922839 0.1076887 0.006644469
-{% endhighlight %}

-Using 2SLS, the MATE estimate is entirely insensitive to the inclusion of one or both covariates.

 ### What's going on?